HisFragIR20 – ICFHR 2020 Competition on Image Retrieval for Historical Handwritten Fragments

 The task consists of finding all fragments corresponding to (a) the same page (b) the same writer using a document fragment as query.

-Feb 15 Homepage running, registration possible (please just drop V.Christlein a mail).
+- Feb 15 Homepage running, registration possible (please just drop V.Christlein a mail, you can also start anytime).

-May 1 Providing evaluation test set (20k fragments) and evaluation method.
-A baseline system will also be provided.
+- May 1 Providing evaluation test set (20k fragments) and evaluation method.

 The evaluation will be done using a leave-one-image-out cross-validation approach.
 This means that every image of the test set will be used as query for which the other test images will have to be ranked.

-The competition will be evaluated in two ways:
+The competition will be evaluated in two ways using mean average precision (mAP):

 1. On a writer-level, i.e. the goal is to find fragments of the same writer.